 Plans for the year:

-- Dictionaries4Life distributions to four Primary Schools all in the deprived area of inner Bradford:- Bankfoot; Bowling Park, Ryecroft and St Joseph’s RC.
-Around 220 dictionaries will be labelled and include the child’s name.
-Assistance from 2 local childrens charities with the cost of the dictionaries will be sought.
+• Dictionaries4Life distributions to five Primary Schools all in the deprived area of inner Bradford:- Bankfoot; Bowling Park, Fearnville, Ryecroft and St Joseph’s RC.
+Around 240 dictionaries will be labelled and include the child’s name.
+Assistance from 2 local children charities with the cost of the dictionaries will be sought.